Guajira (music): Etymology

-The term comes from the Antillean Arawak and means: lord, powerful man.
-In Cuba it is used to name those people who work or live in the field, or to name people who behave like them in the sense that they can be rude or with little knowledge (cf. Hillbilly).
-Also colloquially you can call people who live outside the capital of Cuba or in rural areas without having to be farm workers.
-In some phrases it is used to refer to a person who is shy "no seas guajiro y pregúntale" ("don't be a peasant and ask her").
+The term is a feminine form of guajiro, which comes from the Antillean Arawak and means "lord, powerful man".
+In Cuba it is used to name those people who work or live in the fields, or to name people who behave like them because they can be rude or with little knowledge (cfr.
+Hillbilly).
+Also colloquially, it can refer to people who live outside the capital of Cuba, la Habana, and in rural areas without being farm workers.
+In some sentences, it is used to encourage a shy person, like in "no seas guajiro y pregúntale" ("don't be a peasant and ask her").